Car fleet manager

 Just like tracking your spending, the fleet manager implements cost-tracking systems to monitor how much money is spent on the fleet.
 This allows them to identify areas where they might be able to save money.

 Technology is a powerful friend in the fight for cost control.
 The fleet manager might leverage car fleet management software.
-These software solutions offer a range of features that can help optimize fleet operations and minimize costs.Β
+The best app for fleet maintenance and management offers a range of features that can help optimize fleet operations and minimize costs.

 Here are a few examples: